-71. General prohibitions regarding the use, handling and storage of flammable substances
+75. General prohibitions regarding the use, handling and storage of flammable substances

-- (1) No person who uses, handles or stores a flammable substance or allows them to be used, handled or stored on any premises may- - (a) do anything or allow anything to be done that may result in or cause a fire or explosion; - (b) do anything or allow anything to be done that may obstruct the escape to safety of any person or animal during an emergency.

-(2) No person may-

-- (a) dump or spill or allow the dumping or spilling of any flammable substance into any borehole, sewer, drain system or surface water; - discard or allow the discarding of any flammable substance from any premises in any way other than by a competent person who is properly equipped and authorised to do in terms of this by-law; - (c) make or bring any fire or device capable of producing an open flame or allow any other person to do so, within 5 metres of any place where a flammable substance is stored; - (d) use or allow to be used any device in connection with a flammable substance in any basement level of a building, other than a gas welding or cutting device, used for the sole purpose of maintenance of the building; - (e) while any person, except the driver or any other person responsible for a bus contemplated in the National Road Traffic Act, is in or on the bus- - (i) fill or allow the filling of its fuel tank; or - transport or allow the transport of any flammable substance on the bus, except in its fuel tank; and - (f) deliver or supply or allow to be delivered or supplied, any flammable substance to any premises unless the owner or person in charge of the premises is in possession of a valid certificate of registration. - (3) Any person who contravenes subsections (1) and (2) commits an offence.
+- (1) No person who uses, handles or stores a flammable substance or allows them to be used, handled or stored on any premises may- - (a) do anything or allow anything to be done that may result in or cause a fire or explosion; - (b) do anything or allow anything to be done that may obstruct the escape to safety of any person or animal during an emergency. - (2) No person may- - (a) dump or spill or allow the dumping or spilling of any flammable substance into any borehole, sewer, drain system or surface water; - (b) discard or allow the discarding of any flammable substance from any premises in any way other than by a competent person who is properly equipped and authorised to do in terms of this by-law; - (c) make or bring any fire or device capable of producing an open flame or allow any other person to do so, within 5 metres of any place where a flammable substance is stored; - (d) use or allow to be used any device in connection with a flammable substance in any basement level of a building, other than a gas welding or cutting device, used for the sole purpose of maintenance of the building; - (e) while any person, except the driver or any other person responsible for a bus contemplated in the National Road Traffic Act, is in or on the bus- - (i) fill or allow the filling of its fuel tank; or - (ii) transport or allow the transport of any flammable substance on the bus, except in its fuel tank; and - (f) deliver or supply or allow to be delivered or supplied, any flammable substance to any premises unless the owner or person in charge of the premises is in possession of a valid certificate of registration.

-72. Use, handling and storage of liquefied petroleum gas
+76. Use, handling and storage of liquefied petroleum gas

-- (1) No person may use, handle or store liquefied petroleum gas in any quantity exceeding that stipulated in Schedule 2 unless- - (a) the person is in possession of a certificate of registration contemplated in section 60; and - (b) the use, handling and storage of the liquefied petroleum gas complies with the requirements of SANS 087, Parts 1, 3, 7 and 10. - (2) Liquid petroleum gas may only be used, handled or stored within property boundaries and in compliance with safety distances stipulated in - SANS 087, Parts 1, 3, 7 and 10. - (3) Any storage of liquid petroleum gas cylinders at any service station for retail purposes must comply with SANS 087, Part 7.

-- (4) No liquid petroleum gas cylinder may be used, handled or stored at any public exhibition or demonstration without the prior written permission of the chief fire officer. - (5) An application for permission contemplated in subsection (4) must be made in writing at least 14 days before the event concerned. - (6) The chief fire officer may impose any reasonable condition on the use, handling and storage of liquid petroleum gas cylinders at a public exhibition or demonstration, including but not limited to, the number of cylinders, the manner of storage, safety distances and other safety requirements. - (7) Any person using, handling or storing any liquid petroleum gas cylinder at any public exhibition or demonstration must comply with any condition imposed in terms of subsection (6). - (8) Any person who contravenes subsections (1), (2), (3), (4), (5), (6) and (7) commits an offence.
+- (1) No person may use, handle or store liquefied petroleum gas in any quantity exceeding that stipulated in Schedule 2 unless- - (a) the person is in possession of a certificate of registration contemplated in section 64; and - (b) the use, handling and storage of the liquefied petroleum gas complies with the requirements of SANS 10087, Parts 1, 3, 7 and 10. - (2) Liquid petroleum gas may only be used, handled or stored within property boundaries and in compliance with safety distances stipulated in SANS 10087, Parts 1, 3, 7 and 10. - (3) Any storage of liquid petroleum gas cylinders at any service station for retail purposes must comply with SANS 10087, Part 7. - (4) No liquid petroleum gas cylinder may be used, handled or stored at any public exhibition or demonstration without the prior written permission of the chief fire officer. - (5) An application for permission contemplated in subsection (4) must be made in writing at least 14 days before the event concerned. - (6) The chief fire officer may impose any reasonable condition on the use, handling and storage of liquid petroleum gas cylinders at a public exhibition or demonstration, including but not limited to, the number of cylinders, the manner of storage, safety distances and other safety requirements. - (7) Any person using, handling or storing any liquid petroleum gas cylinder at any public exhibition or demonstration must comply with any condition imposed in terms of subsection (6).

-73. Display of symbolic warning signs required
+77. Display of symbolic warning signs required